HectorPerez/agorar-fluidinfo/README.md

 AgreeList
 ==============
-This is all the code behind http://AgreeList.com
+This was all the code behind http://AgreeList.com, using Sinatra and Fluidinfo.

 Install
 -------